 Governed under the ‘Financial Services Act 2007’ and the ‘Companies Act 2001’, a Global Business Licence (“GBL”) was previously termed a GBL1 or simply an ‘Offshore Company’.
 The GBL is a Mauritian entity which may conduct any lawful activity principally outside of Mauritius.
 The GBL is qualified as a Mauritian tax resident and thus can avail benefits under the vast ‘Double Tax Treaty’ network and ‘International Promotion and Protection Agreements’ which Mauritius has signed with various countries including more than 20 countries in Continental Africa.

-A Global Headquarter Administration Licence (“GHAL”) is an activity licence which allows multinational companies to set up or relocate their regional administration, procurement and accounting functions to Mauritius.
+A Global Headquarter Administration Licence (“GHAL”) is an activity license which allows multinational companies to set up or relocate their regional administration, procurement, and accounting functions to Mauritius.
 A Global Business Licence or a domestic Company can apply for the GHAL and such entities are subject to a tax holiday of 8 years.

 The Mauritian International Financial Centre regulates the Insurance Business Sector through the Financial Services Commission (“FSC”).
 Mauritius provides a host of Insurance Licences which caters for different types of insurances: (i) Captive Insurance and Captive Insurance Agent; (ii) Insurance Broker and Insurance Agent; (iii) General Insurance; (iv) Re-Insurance Company.

 Mauritius has the advantage of having a modern and flexible securities law which enables it to issue an array of Investment Adviser & Investment Dealer Licences within a reasonable period and with a low tax regime.
 The ‘Securities Act 2005’ coupled with the ‘Securities (Licensing) Rules 2007’ form the backbone of the legal framework within which an Investment Dealer & Investment Advisor operate.